romankoltun/Iskra/README.md

 # Iskra
-App that shows local events on map.
-Basically my coursework.
+The app shows local events on the map.